 But getting from justification for killing a rapist, to justification for killing a fetus (Harry), is not as easy as pro-abortionists make out.
-There are at least five insurmountable hurdles between there and here, and the only way to leap these hurdles is to adopt a sociopathic attitude toward Harry.
+There are at least four insurmountable hurdles between there and here, and the only way to leap these hurdles is to adopt a sociopathic attitude toward Harry.

 Seriously, sociopathic?
 Poisoning the well much?

 You might think I’m being an extremist or alarmist or something by using this term.
 But I’m using it according to its technical definition: